-- (1) Goods and services may only be procured by way of - - a) petty cash purchases may be used up to a transaction value of R2 000, in accordance with the provisions of the Petty Cash Policy - b) written quotations for procurements of a transaction value over R2 000 up to R30 000 (VAT included); - c) formal written price quotations (informal tender) for procurements of a transaction value over R 30 000 up to R200 000 (VAT included); and - d) competitive bidding process (formal tender) for procurement above a transaction value of R 200 000 (VAT included) - (2) The accounting officer may, in writing- - a) lower, but not increase, the different threshold values specified in subparagraph 12(1); or - b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000 - (iii) informal tender process be followed for procurement below R30k - (iv) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy. - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+- (1) Goods and services may only be procured by way of - a) petty cash purchases may be used up to a transaction value of R2 000, in accordance with the provisions of the Petty Cash Policy - b) formal written price quotations for procurement of a transaction value over R 2 000 up to R200 000 (VAT included); and - c) a competitive bidding process for procurement above a transaction value of R 200 000 (VAT included) - (2) The accounting officer may, in writing- - a) lower, but not increase, the different threshold values specified in subparagraph 12(1); or - b) direct that - - (i) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000 - (ii) informal tender process be followed for procurement below R30k - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000, the competitive bidding thresholds specified in sub-regulation (1)(c). - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy. - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.